mobie/mobie-utils-python/README.md

 The library contains functionality to generate MoBIE projects, add data to it and create complex views.
 For complete examples, please check out the [examples](https://github.com/mobie/mobie-utils-python/blob/master/examples):
-- [normal project creation](https://github.com/mobie/mobie-utils-python/blob/master/examples/create_mobie_project.ipynb): generate a MoBIE project for multi-modal data from a CLEM experiment
+- [normal project creation](https://github.com/mobie/mobie-utils-python/blob/master/examples/create_mobie_project.ipynb): create a MoBIE project for multi-modal data from a CLEM experiment
-- [htm project creation](https://github.com/mobie/mobie-utils-python/blob/master/examples/create_mobie_htm_project.ipynb): generate a MoBIE project for high-throughput microscopy from a imaging based SARS-CoV-2 antibody assay.
+- [htm project creation](https://github.com/mobie/mobie-utils-python/blob/master/examples/create_mobie_htm_project.ipynb): create a MoBIE project for high-throughput microscopy from a imaging based SARS-CoV-2 antibody assay.
+- [spatial transcriptomics project creation](https://github.com/mobie/mobie-utils-python/blob/master/examples/create_spatial_transcriptomics_project.ipynb): create a MoBIE project for spatial transcriptomics data.

 Below is a short code snippet that shows how to use it in a python script.